Its-Ito-san/30-day-challenge/README.md

 # 30-day-challenge
-Everyday from March I've to push something to my github.
+Everyday from March I've to commit something to my github.